sous-chefs/rvm/README.md

 # DESCRIPTION

 Installs a system-wide RVM and manages installed rubies.
+Several lightweight resources and providers (LWRP) are also defined.

 # REQUIREMENTS

 ## Platform

-For the moment this is targeted at Ubuntu, other platforms to be tested.
+Tested on Ubuntu 10.04/10.10, Debian 6.0, and OpenSuSE 11.4.
+Also reported to work on CentOS, Redhat and Fedora.

 ## Cookbooks

-TBD
+There are no explicit external cookbook dependencies.
+However, the Opscode *java* cookbook can be used when installing JRuby.

 # RECIPES